Rugby: Scott Robertson breaks his silence after losing out on All Blacks coaching job to Ian Foster

-Scott Robertson has shrugged off suggestions he will look for work overseas after missing out on the All Blacks head coaching role, saying he's coaching the team he loves in the Crusaders.
+Scott Robertson has opened up on the "natural disappointment" of missing out on the All Blacks head coaching role, but shrugged off suggestions he would immediately look for work overseas.

-Robertson was interviewed for the All Blacks job after the departure of Steve Hansen following their Rugby World Cup campaign, but was overlooked in favour of Hansen's longtime assistant Ian Foster.
+The Crusaders head coach was among the finalists for the All Blacks job after the departure of Steve Hansen following the 2019 Rugby World Cup campaign, but was overlooked in favour of Hansen's longtime assistant Ian Foster.

+"There's always a natural process as a human, there's a natural disappointment because I've put everything in to it," Robertson said of his unsuccessful campaign for the All Blacks role.

+"They think they have the best man for the job and, look, through the process I did everything I possibly could; they got who I was and how I would have loved to have led the All Blacks and they were clear with my vision and how we were going to do it, but it wasn't to be.

 READ MORE: